CompilerGym: Robust, Performant Compiler Optimization Environments for AI Research: Evaluation

 \cg{} offers seamless integration with third party reinforcement learning frameworks.
 For example, by changing a single parameter value in Listing~\ref{listing:rllib-demo} we can use any of the 26 reinforcement learning algorithms included in RLlib~\cite{rllib}.

 We use \cg{} to replicate the LLVM phase ordering environment used in~\cite{autophase}.
-Specifically: we fix episode lengths to 45 steps, use the same observation space comprising a feature vector concatenated with a histogram of the agent's previous actions, and we use a subset of the full action space\footnote{We use 42 actions (out of 124 total actions) rather than the 45 actions used in Autophase~\cite{autophase} as three of the actions have been removed in recent versions of LLVM.}.
-We note that each of these modifications to the base LLVM environment is achieved using \cg{}'s wrappers (Section~\ref{subsection:wrappers}).
+Specifically: we fix episode lengths to 45 steps, use the same observation space comprising a feature vector concatenated with a histogram of the agent's previous actions, and we use a subset of the full action space\footnote{We use 42 actions (out of 124 total) rather than the 45 actions used in~\cite{autophase} as three of the actions have been removed in recent versions of LLVM.}.
+We note that each of these modifications to the base LLVM environment can be achieved using the wrapper classes built into \cg{} (Section~\ref{subsection:wrappers}).
 Our environment differs from~\cite{autophase} in that we use a code size reward signal rather than simulated cycle counts.

 We train three different reinforcement learning algorithms for 100k episodes and periodically evaluate performance on a holdout validation set.
 We use Csmith to generate both training and validation sets, as in~\cite{autophase}.